Aliases for IL6ST Gene

 GeneCards Summary for IL6ST Gene

 IL6ST (Interleukin 6 Signal Transducer) is a Protein Coding gene.
-Diseases associated with IL6ST include Kaposi Sarcoma and Rheumatoid Arthritis.
-Among its related pathways are PEDF Induced Signaling and NFAT and Cardiac Hypertrophy.
+Diseases associated with IL6ST include Leukemia and Kaposi Sarcoma.
+Among its related pathways are IL27-mediated signaling events and CNTF Signaling.
 GO annotations related to this gene include protein homodimerization activity and interleukin-6 receptor binding.
 An important paralog of this gene is CSF3R.

 UniProtKB/Swiss-Prot for IL6ST Gene